Updated: Jul 18

 Hardwood flooring is a big project and preparation is really important.
 Before we lay a single plank, there are a few factors that we consider to ensure the best installation experience possible.

-Subfloor: The subfloor is the material that will lie beneath your hardwood flooring.
-It’s usually made of wood or concrete.
-The type of subfloor will affect your installation.
-Some floors cannot be glued or nailed to certain subfloors,
+The subfloor is the material that will lie beneath your hardwood flooring.
+It’s usually the concrete slab or made with plywood.
+The type of subfloor will decide the installation method.

 Here’s a general guide to the types of subfloors best suited for various types of hardwood flooring.

-Solid hardwood with over 3/4 inch thickness: Only install over wood subfloors (can not be installed over concrete subfloors) on grade or above grade.
-You must nail this type of flooring or glue-assist.
+Solid hardwood: Only install over wood subfloors (can not be installed over concrete subfloors) on grade or above grade.
+You can nail this type of flooring or glue down, depending on the Size of the planks.

-Engineered hardwood: To be installed with staples or glue-down, install over wood or concrete.
+Engineered hardwood: To be installed with staples, nails or glue-down, install over wood or concrete subfloors.
 This material can be used above, below, or on grade, great choose for kitchen, basement and bathroom.

 Note: The information provided is base on our experience as a hardwood wood flooring business with over 7 years in the industry.